MicrosoftDocs/globalization/globalization/input/hotkeys-accelerators.md

 Shortcut keys include *[keyboard accelerators](/windows/apps/design/input/keyboard-accelerators)* (or accelerator keys).
 Accelerators are key combinations that consist of two kinds of keys: modifiers and nonmodifiers.
 Modifier keys include, for example, Shift and Ctrl.
 Nonmodifier keys include, for example, all alphanumeric keys, Delete, and Spacebar.
 A common example of an accelerator is Ctrl+A, which typically selects all items or all text.
 We recommend localizing all your app accelerators too.
 For more information, see [Localize the accelerators](/windows/apps/design/input/keyboard-accelerators).

-There's one exception to these localization recommendations.
-If the localization target language uses a non-Latin writing system that requires an [input method editor (IME)](input-method-editors.md), such as Japanese, it's best to use the original keyboard shortcuts.

 For a general audience, you should use the term *keyboard shortcuts* in your app and its documentation and any other support material.
 If you have content that is aimed at developers or discusses customizing your app’s UI, you can use the terms *access keys* and *shortcut keys* to distinguish between the two.

+## Exceptions and risks

+There are a couple of exceptions to these localization recommendations.
+If the localization target language uses a non-Latin writing system that requires an [input method editor (IME)](input-method-editors.md), such as Japanese, it's best to use the original keyboard shortcuts.
+This is also the case when the shortcut is common and has stayed the same for a long time.
+For example, the shortcut for **bold text** is Ctrl + B in English and Ctrl + G in French.

+Localizing keyboard shortcuts also involves extra effort and potential risk:

+- You need to expose your app's shortcuts to localization.
+- You need to provide sufficient guidance to localization.
+- You need to ensure that the shortcuts are functional, match the localized UI, and aren't duplicated in a given part of the UI.